-If you’re struggling to put together the ideal mobile security solution for your enterprise, don’t worry: you’re not alone, and I’ll share some information that will help clarify what you need and how to deliver it.
+If you’re struggling to put together the ideal mobile threat defense solution for your enterprise, don’t worry: you’re not alone, and I’ll share some information that will help clarify what you need and how to deliver it.
 For context, though, let’s start with a little history: when mobile devices started to proliferate enterprises, the market’s first response was Mobile Device Management (MDM) software, which primarily let enterprises manage the device itself with capabilities like policies, app catalogues, pre-defined WI-FI settings, remote wiping and locking.

 As time went on, enterprises realized they needed more than device-level management, and MDM began to evolve into something bigger: Enterprise Mobility Management (EMM).
 This new breed of solution extended the management reach from just the device into things like the application and information level, introducing capabilities like app wrappers, app access control, geo-fencing, and oversight and control of content (like copy and paste restrictions).

 Once again, however, mobile devices continued to evolve, and as they’ve grown in popularity and functionality, they’ve become increasingly popular targets for attackers.
 As such, an additional solution has emerged: Mobile Threat Defense (MTD).